 Advances current practice by exploring innovative methods of design analysis, production, representation, and communication.
 Community participation and civic engagement are integral components of seminar, and students are introduced to business of urban design through contact with prominent urban design professionals.

 URBN 6642: Design Policy (3 semester hours)

-Argues that a role of urban designers is to shape built environment through combination of physical intervention and policy development.
+Argues that a role of urban designers is to shape the built environment through a combination of physical intervention and policy development.
 Students review urban economic and real estate trends and assess zoning/land use regulations to understand impacts on built environment quality.

 URBN 6651: Design Practice (3 semester hours)

 Introduces students to the business of urban design through contact with prominent and innovative urban design professionals.
 Examines issues of design implementation; project management; communication, negotiation and facilitation; leadership; and finance.
 Restrictions: Restricted to ARUR-MUD majors in the College of Architecture and Planning.